 On Saturday we headed over to Mill Farm for Lambing Day like proper country folk.

-The bit I was most excited about (apart from the food of course) was seeing the lambs.
+Seeing the lamb was the bit I was most excited about.
 These little guys were only about 4 days old and the three of them sat quietly with their Mum.
-I don’t need to tell you how adorable they were, you can see for yourself.

 These lambs were born at the end of March.
 Slightly bigger but still every bit as fluffy.

 A very handsome chook walked around the yard.

 We picked up a few goodies from the shop.
 If you ever visit, the chocolate brownies are amazing – handmade by a local lady.
 Sometimes they have walnuts inside, other times they contain chunks of chocolate.
 They’re a bit moreish and we struggle to make the pack last more than a day.